 - Poll Rate The rate at which the command for the target to send its data to the PDA is set.
 It is password protected and generally is not changed.
-Please contact Hamar Laser Support to get the password. - Check for ZigBee Radio This is a troubleshooting tool to see if the radio is working properly.
-It will pop up a message with the radio PCB ID if working properly. - Launch Trimble Empower App Checks to see if the Nomad radio module driver is working properly.
+Please contact Hamar Laser Support to get the password. - Check for Xbee® Radio This is a troubleshooting tool to see if the radio works properly.
+A message with the radio PCB ID will pop up if it works properly. - Launch Trimble Empower App Checks to see if the Nomad radio module driver is working properly.
 To use this feature, each set of laser/targets must have its own unique System ID.
-See Appendix B on Page 21 to see how to change the System ID on the A-1519/1520 targets.
+See Appendix B on Page 26 to see how to change the System ID on the A-1519/1520 targets.